jhereu/node-global-storage/README.md

 var omg = globals.get('OMG'); // => 'Delete me, please!'
 globals.unset('OMG');
-omg = globals.get('OMG');     // => null
+omg = globals.get('OMG');     // => undefined
 ```

 ## MIT License

 Copyright (c) 2017 Jordi Hereu Mayo

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal
 in the Software without restriction, including without limitation the rights
 to use, copy, modify, merge, publish, distribute, sublicense, and/or sell